IT Exports Hit Record High in March 2025

 -

-Collaboration with international firms and tech incubators increased.
+Collaborations with international firms and incubators further boosted global visibility.

 -

-Annual IT export revenue expected to exceed $3.5 billion by year-end.
+Annual revenue from IT exports is projected to exceed $3.5 billion by the end of 2025.

-According to the State Bank of Pakistan (SBP) and the Pakistan Software Export Board (PSEB):
+According to data from the State Bank of Pakistan (SBP) and the Pakistan Software Export Board (PSEB),

 -